12YGA/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

-0-alias -> Create a script that creates an alias.
+ of the brood need to be an odd numberi-alias -> Create a script that creates an alias.
 Name: ls Value: rm *
 1. Hello you -> Create a script that prints hello user, where user is the current Linux user.
 2. The path to success is to take massive, determined action -> Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 3. If the path be beautiful, let us not ask where it leads -> Create a script that counts the number of directories in the PATH.